 Step out of your comfort zone to serve, show hospitality, and care for people in your own church family.
 We can have a greater impact if we take care of and minister to those close to us first.
 Remember, Jesus himself said that the best way to show the world that we are His disciples is by the love we show one another (John 13:35).

 There may come a day, however, that like the old Cape Henry Lighthouse we will no longer be able to stand as strong, shine as bright and easily guide others to (spiritual) safety as we did in our younger years.
 In other words, we’ll be “decommissioned.”
-But the legacy we leave behind will continue to shine as a testimony of God’s grace, favor, and faithfulness.
+But, the legacy we leave behind will continue to shine as a testimony of God’s grace, favor, and faithfulness.
 God may even allow us to look back and witness the difference we’ve made in other people’s lives.
 Their testimony about us will be like the etched names on the base of the old Cape Henry Light.

 Who has left a mark on your life?
 Whose life has been marked by yours?
-Who has/will benefit from your faithfulness to God?
+Who has or will benefit from your faithfulness to God?
 Who will mark your lighthouse foundation with words of gratitude and honor?
 Of course, we are to give ALL glory to God, but Christians are also called to give honor to whom honor is due.
 So, don’t reject the mark of those who thank God for you, and don’t hold back from doing the same.
 Leaving a good mark is an admirable seal of appreciation and a powerful personal tribute.
 It is the evidence of a life-changing legacy.

 Prayer: Dear Father in heaven, Thank you for trusting me to be an extension of your mercy and grace to all those you place in my path.
 May my life be a true reflection of who you are so that the impact I make in people’s lives would be one that is beneficial unto eternity.
 And thank you for those who have left a significant mark in my life.
-May the legacy I leave behind be one that testifies of your faithfulness and love.
+May the legacy I leave behind be one that testifies to your faithfulness and love.
 In the name of your precious Son, Jesus, I pray.
 Amen.

 “Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.” -Galatians 6:1